jincy98/EDA-Flipkart-Homeappliances/README.md

+# From Unstructured Data to Structured meaningful data
 # Flipkart Washing Machine Data Analysis 🧺📊

 This project involves scraping product data of washing machines from Flipkart, cleaning and preparing the data, and conducting an exploratory data analysis (EDA) using visualizations.